Wednesday, November 20, 2024

 former central banker Antti Heinonen, who wrote an entire book on the subject, banks began to advertise their services as a way to avoid the dangers of the upcoming monetary reform (see images below).
 So Finns deposited their cash prior to the final date, the monetary overhang to some degree evading the blockade.

-Other European countries developed different responses to the post WWII overhang, either via redenominations, temporarily blocking of funds, or all-out write offs of bank accounts.
-Germany's monetary reform of 1948, which introduced the Deutschmark, is the one that captures the most attention, but I want to focus on a lesser known reform.
+If the Finnish experiment was a dud, other European responses to the post WWII overhang either redenominations, temporarily blocking of funds, or all-out write offs of bank accounts were more successful.
+Germany's monetary reform of 1948, which introduced the Deutschmark and was later dubbed the "German economic miracle", is the one that captures the most attention, but here I want to focus on a lesser known reform.

 It's not just the size of Operation Gutt that is striking to the modern eye.
 It's also the oddity of the tool being used.
 Today, we control inflation with changes in interest rates, not changes in the quantity of money.
 To soften the effect of the global COVID monetary overhang, for instance, central banks in the U.S., Canada, and Europe began to raise rates in 2022 from around 0% to 4-5% in 2024.